 Teacher Preparation (ESEA section 2101(d)(2)(M)): Describe the actions the State may take to improve preparation programs and strengthen support for teachers, principals, or other school leaders based on the needs of the State, as identified by the SEA.

 SD DOE has a strong relationship and works very closely with SD BOR, as well as the deans of education from both private and public IHEs, to ensure the expectations for new teachers and principals are met.
-SD DOE engages in bimonthly meetings with SD BOR to discuss joint efforts or provide updates on efforts of common interest.
-SD DOE also participates in bimonthly meetings with the Education Discipline Council, comprised of public university deans of education and biannual meetings with the South Dakota Association of Colleges of Teacher Education, which include both private and public deans of education, to discuss forthcoming plans, gather input and feedback, and address current and future concerns.
+SD DOE engages in meetings with SD BOR to discuss joint efforts or provide updates on efforts of common interest.
+SD DOE also participates in meetings with the Education Discipline Council, comprised of public university deans of education and biannual meetings with the South Dakota Association of Colleges of Teacher Education, which include both private and public deans of education, to discuss forthcoming plans, gather input and feedback, and address current and future concerns.

 SD DOE is in the process of reviewing and updating the education preparation programs administrative rules to align with Council for the Accreditation of Educator Preparation standards, the Specialized Professional Association organizations that have content standards, and Interstate Teacher Assessment and Support Consortium standards for teacher effectiveness and growth.
 SD DOE partners annually with the SD BOR to create data reports on both student college-going rates and teacher candidate placement rates.